C standard library: Buffer overflow vulnerabilities

 The ISO C committee published Technical reports TR 24731-1 and is working on TR 24731-2 to propose adoption of some functions with bounds checking and automatic buffer allocation, correspondingly.
-The former has met severe criticism with some praise, the latter received mixed responses.
-Despite this, TR 24731-1 has been implemented into Microsoft's C standard library and its compiler issues warnings when using old "insecure" functions.
+The former has met severe criticism with some praise, and the latter saw mixed response.

+Despite concerns, TR 24731-1 was integrated into the C standards track in ISO/IEC 9899:2011 (C11), Annex K (Bounds-checking interfaces), and implemented approximately in Microsoft’s C/++ runtime (CRT) library for the Win32 and Win64 platforms.